Myanmar Earthquake: How DEC charities are supporting those affected

 Temporary shelter

 It is estimated that 5.2 million people in the worst earthquake affected areas are still in need of shelter assistance.
-Many are living in overcrowded and insecure shelters, many of which lack proper protection from extreme heat and make them increasingly vulnerable as the monsoon season approaches.
+Many are living in overcrowded and insecure shelters, many of which lack proper protection from the heat and make them increasingly vulnerable as the monsoon season begins.

 DEC charities are working with their local partners to provide shelter kits including items such as tarpaulins, ropes, tools and bamboo building materials.